digihistch24/abstract-template/README.md

    - Use the `cd` command to change directories to the root directory of your repository.
 You can type `cd` (with a space after) and then drag and drop your repository folder into the terminal window to automatically fill in the path.
 Press Enter to change to that directory.

 4. **Run the Preview Command:**
-   - Type `quarto preview abstract-template` and press Enter.
+   - Type `quarto preview submission` and press Enter.
 Quarto will start a local server and open a preview of your abstract in your default web browser.

 5. **Check for Errors:**
    - If you encounter any errors during preview, refer to the [Quarto documentation](https://quarto.org/docs/guide/) for troubleshooting or ask for help on the Discussions Page.